skeoop/skeoop.github.io/week4/Collections-practice.md

 In Java, `Set` is an interface that extends the `Collection` interface.
 Set doesn't add any new methods, but changes the *semantics* of some methods defined in `Collection`.

-The Java SE defines 2 concrete classes that implement `Set`:
+The Java SE defines 2 concrete classes that implement Set:
 * `HashSet` puts objects in "buckets" using the object's `hashCode`.
 * `TreeSet` maintains an ordered collection of Objects.
 The ordering can be either:
    (a) the natural order, for objects that implement *Comparable* (b) order specified by a *Comparator* that is given as a parameter to the TreeSet constructor.
-You used a Comparator in Lab 3.
+You used a *Comparator* in Lab 3.

 ## Set Practice

 Code: `SetExercise.java`

-Complete the setExplorer method:
+Complete the `setExplorer` method:

 1. Create a HashSet<String> object and add these strings: "dog", "ant", "bird", "elephant", "cat".  `Set` and `Collection` interfaces defines an `add` method for this:
    ```java